Tirumala: Geography

-Silathoranam, a natural arch and a distinctive geological wonder is located in Tirumala Hills at a distance of 1 km from Tirumala Venkateswara Temple.
+Silathoranam, a natural arch and a distinctive geological wonder, is located in Tirumala Hills at a distance of 1 km from the Tirumala Venkateswara Temple.
 The arch measures 8 m in width and 3 m metres in height and is eroded out of quartizite of Cuddapah Supergroup of Middle to Upper Proterozoic (1600 to 570 Mya) by weathering agents such as water and wind.

 Climate

-Tirumala has a tropical wet and dry climate designated Aw under the Köppen climate classification.
-As the hill shrine is situated amidst the hills, the temperature will go below 10 degrees in winter.
+Tirumala has a humid subtropical climate designated Cwa, with dry winters under the Köppen climate classification.
+As the hill shrine is situated amidst the hills, the temperature will go below 10 degrees Centigrade in winter.
 Summers are not as hot here, especially compared to Tirupati.
 The southwest monsoon season starts from June, but rains are not heavy.
 Occasionally, thunderstorms form and downpours may persist for hours.
 Pertaining to orographic relief, the northeast monsoon remains active over the region for 2 months.
 It causes flooding.
 The highest 24-hour rainfall on record was 459 mm on 23 November 2005, followed by 307 mm on 9 November 2015.

 Legend

-In ancient literature, Tirupati is mentioned as Aadhi Varaha Kshetra.
-The Puranas associate the site with Lord Varaha, one of the Dashavatara of Lord Vishnu.
-In Varaha Purana, Venkatadri is believed to be a part of Mount Meru, which was brought on to the earth from Vishnu's abode Vaikuntam by his mount Garuda.
-The seven peaks represent the seven heads of Adisesha.
+In ancient literature, Tirupati is mentioned as Adi Varaha Kshetra.
+The Puranas associate the site with Varaha, one of the Dashavatara of Vishnu.
+In the Varaha Purana, Venkatadri is believed to be a part of Mount Meru, which was brought on to the earth from Vishnu's abode Vaikuntham by his mount Garuda.
+The seven peaks represent the seven heads of Adishesha or Seven doors of Vaikuntha.